thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

   - Certificate expiry
 ---

 If you manage Windows devices, you might have noticed some alerts about Secure Boot certificates expiring in 2026.
 This is a common concern, but there's no need to panic.
-I've seen some conflicting and downright incorrect information about this online.
+I've seen some conflicting and downright incorrect information about this online, hence this blog post to clear things up.

 ![Thumbnail](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/Thumbnail.png?raw=true "Thumbnail")